ArwedMeinert/Spinning-Light/README.md

 ---

-# Known Compatible Power Trainers
+# Known Compatible Power Trainers with Two BT Channels

 | Works           | Does Not Work     |
 |-----------------|-------------------|